NauvalFawwaz/NauvalFawwaz/README.md

 ## IT SUPPORT

-Experience working with hardware, operating systems, networking, and technical troubleshooting.
+Experience with real-world hardware, networking, software, and troubleshooting.

 <br>